 - 1/2 cup sesame oil

 - Juice of one lime

 - Cook pasta according to package directions.
 Drain and rinse under cold water until cool.
 Drain completely and set aside.

-- In a large bowl whisk sesame oil, soy sauce, peanut butter, minced garlic, ground ginger, and lime juice until smooth.
+- In a large bowl whisk sesame oil, soya sauce, peanut butter, garlic, ginger, and lime juice until smooth.
 Add cooled drained pasta to bowl and toss well to coat.
-Add optional ingredients of choice or any other protein, vegetables, or garnish you like or have on hand.
-Serve noodles warm or cold as a side or as a meal.
+Add any optional ingredients like protein, vegetables, or garnishes you prefer or have on hand.
+Serve noodles warm or cold, as a side dish or as a meal.

 Did you make this recipe?
 I would love to see how you made out!
 Let me know on Instagram by tagging me @baconandbaileys and hashtag it #baconandbaileys so I can take a peek and re-share it in my Instagram stories!
 You can also find me on Facebook, Twitter, and Pinterest.